-Kamru Temple: Kamru Temple is situated just below Kamru Fort en-route Kamru Fort from Sangla.
-This temple is called as Shree Badri Vishal Ji Temple of Kamru Village which is also a 15th Century shrine of Lord Badrinath, which hosts a light every three years.
+Kamru Temple: Kamru Temple is situated just below Kamru Fort.
+This temple is called Shree Badri Vishal Ji Temple of Kamru Village which is also a 15th Century shrine of Lord Badrinath, which hosts a light every three years.

 Kamru Fort is one of the Oldest Fort’s located in Sangla valley of Kinnaur District, Himachal Pradesh.
 Kamru Fort is the main historical place of the Valley.
 After 2 Kms. walk from Sangla Town, there lies the tower-like fort of Kamru at an altitude of 2600 Mtrs above sea level.
 An exotic Image of Lord Buddha on the Fort’s Main Gate and an Image of Kamkhya Devi are the unique features of this fort.
 The image of Kamkhya Devi supposed to have been brought from Assam is installed on the third floor.